|The Sheep Shed Studio

 the other sites being rebuilt.......some 20+ parts of me having been

 replaced or repaired.
-They now (2018) talk of replacing my right
+They now (August 2018) have replaced my right

-shoulder and So I am slowed considerably, but still moving, I see the
+shoulder and So I am slowed considerably, but still moving, I saw the

-Surgeon on June 21, 2018 to see how things are looking, the shoulder
+Surgeon on June 21, 2018 and they replaced the shoulder on

 hope to hold one or two events here each summer in the future.